How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 Once you submit the form, you'll get a confirmation email.
 Inside, you'll find your SAT admission ticket.
 Save it, print it, and screenshot it.
 Just in case.

-Common Mistakes to Avoid During Account Creation
+Common SAT Registration Mistakes (and How to Avoid Them)

 Typing commas or symbols in your address causes registration errors

-Leaving the “Stay connected by email” box unchecked, you’ll miss important alerts
+Leaving the "Stay connected by email" box unchecked - you'll miss important alerts

 Adding spaces in your password phrase - the system will reject it